Tarun-pvc/dear-diary/README.md

 4. Use the calendar view to navigate through your past entries

-5. Use the search functionality to find specific content
+5. Use Buddy (AI Assistant) to find specific content

-## Configuration
+## Configuration :thinking:

 The application can be configured through the `config.json` file located in the application directory: